Ugurismail/decider/README.md

 # decider
- %100 mine. an app can help you to decide.
+an app can help you to decide.